lindsay-deaton/lindsay-deaton/README.md

 I enjoy Node.js and SQL databases along with the whole backend creation.
 State management is so interesting on the front end and although I learned to write in Javascript including React and using a Redux store, I look forward to incorporating Python in projects in the near future!

+Please check out the work I've done with the organizations I belong to in the left lower icons section.

 I look forward to working with you or hearing from you!